 I love animals.
 I have a Yorkie named Charlotte and I'm pretty obsessed with her.

 I love doing restorative or yin yoga.
-I prefer the yoga styles where you just lay there because I also do workouts daily - walking my dog a few times a day and doing strength training workouts in my living room.
+I prefer the yoga styles where you just lay there because I also do workouts daily - walking and doing strength training workouts in my living room.

 I love the beach.
 I moved from Wisconsin to San Diego, California to be by the beach and warm weather.
 I can't see myself living anywhere else.